Aayirathil Oruvan (1965 film): Release

-Reception
+Critical reception

 On 17 July 1965, The Indian Express criticised the story as formulaic and performances, but praised the action sequences, cinematography, and music.
 On 31 July, T. M. Ramachandran wrote for Sport and Pastime, "Although some of the scenes in the film have a familiar ring, the picture, on the whole, sustains the interest of the audience on account of some clever treatment by the director".
 On 1 August, Munusamy and Manikkam jointly reviewed the film for Ananda Vikatan.
 Munusamy liked the fact that there was no onscreen death; Manikkam concurred, saying that despite so many villains and fight scenes, there was not even a single death seen, and felt the title Aayirathil Oruvan rightly reflected Ramachandran's status as one good man in the midst of a thousand villains.
 Kalki appreciated the filmmakers for taking an old story and making it more vibrant.

 Legacy

 Aayirathil Oruvan was a milestone for both Ramachandran and Jayalalithaa, who went on to co-star in more than 20 films; the latter considered the film "paved the way for [her] entry into politics".
 Historian G. Dhananjayan said it became a landmark in Tamil cinema for "its grand making and unique approach of even villains reforming".
 On Ramachandran's centenary in January 2017, Nivedita Mishra of Hindustan Times included his performance in Aayirathil Oruvan in her list compiling "some of his most memorable performances".
 The film was instrumental in cementing Ramachandran's image as a "do-gooder" among the general public.